AnnieShaffer/stock-analysis/README.md

 A disadvantage of refactoring code is that it takes a lot of time.
 If I had faced no challenges refactoring this code, it still would have taken more at least an hour to complete.
 When I ran into challenges it took me several hours over a couple of days to figure out why the code would not run properly.

 ### How do these pros and cons apply to refactoring the original VBA script?
+The pros applied when removing the loops made the script much quicker.

+The cons occurred while actually refactoring the script.